-A letter to the Evening Post gives the to Congress in any event-Butler's pro following account of the fatal result attend gramme-Congress to arrange for the ing the ascent of Mont Blanc, by a party of Englishmen without guides, in August:
+A letter to the Evening Post gives the following account of the fatal result attending the ascent of Mont Blanc, by a party

-Sir George Younge of England, a mem ber of the lpine club, with two younger brothers, had ventured the day before to make the ascent of Mont Blane, which has been so often, now so successfully accomplished.
+Sir George Younge of England, a mem ber of the lpine club, with two younger brothers, had ventured the day before to make the ascent of Mont Blane, which has been so often, now so successibily accomplished.
 I racticed climbers, they thought they might dispense with the usual assis tants, and trust to their own knowledge and taet.
 They set out by the usual route. and slept as is the custom, at a hut which has been creeted on the Grande Mulets, a stupendous ridge of rock that shoots up 9,996 feet above the sea, about the middle of the immense snow field which forms the side of Mont Blane towards Chamouny.
 Of course their progress next morning was watched with the intensest anxiety, from the village.
-Everybody who had read Al bert Smith's amusing "Story of Mont Blane" knows what an excitement an ascent produces in the whole community.
-Every glass is fixed, every guide watches even women and children run into the streets to gather the latest reports of the adventure.
+Everybody who had read Al bert Smith's amusing "Story of Mont Blane" knows what an excitement an ascent produces in the whole community Every glass is fixed, every guide watches; even women and children run into the streets to gather the latest reports of the adventure.
 The three Englishmen set off from the Grande Mulcts very early in the morning, as is usual, and about 10 o'clock the cry was heard, "They have gained the summit," Certainly, there they were, on the loftiest line, 15,744 feet high, seeming, even through the best glasses, like mere ants, crawling upon the rounded cone of a most prodigious sugar loaf.